hicommonwealth/edgeware-lockdrop/README.md

-  -V, --version                     output the version number -b, --balance                     Get the total balance across all locks -l, --lock                        Lock ETH with the lockdrop -u, --unlock                      Unlock ETH from a specific lock contract --lockContractAddress <addr>      The Ethereum address for a lock contract --lockdropContractAddress <addr>  lockers
+  -V, --version                     output the version number -b, --balance                     Get the total balance across all locks -l, --lock                        Lock ETH with the lockdrop -s, --signal <signalingAddress>   Signal a contract balance in the lockdrop -n, --nonce <nonce>               Transaction nonce that created a specific contract address -u, --unlock                      Unlock ETH from a specific lock contract -r, --remoteUrl <url>             The remote URL of an Ethereum node (defaults to localhost:8545) --lockContractAddress <addr>      The Ethereum address for a lock contract --lockdropContractAddress <addr>  lockers
   --lockers                         Get the allocation for the current set of lockers